 Virtual live classroom training

 Similar to the classroom boot camp training, in this CAPM vs PMP training delivery method, the trainee attends 4 to 6 days of concentrated training.
 The difference is that the virtual live classroom training does not require physical attendance in the classroom.
 Instead, the trainee has to attend virtually using an online meeting or webinar broadcasting software.
-Also, it usually set similar fixed schedules for training time, which usually sets between 9 AM to 5 PM weekdays.
+Also, it usually set similar fixed schedules for training time, which usually sets between 9 AM to 5 PM on weekdays.

 With these specifics, the virtual classroom training delivery method has the advantage of the flexibility of attending the training from any place whether it’s an office, home, or even on the move.
 Another advantage this CAPM vs PMP training delivery method brings is the possibility of live interaction with the instructor.
 Needless to add that online training in general including virtual live classroom training could be the only viable option in the time being due to Covid 19 situation.

-Despite the advantages of this training method offers, it still keeps some drawbacks from the classroom boot camp trainings.
+Despite the advantages this training method offers, it still keeps some drawbacks from the classroom boot camp trainings.
 These drawbacks include the time inconvenience and the lack of flexibility in terms of schedule in general.
 There is also the exhaustive nature of excessive classroom training and knowledge overflow.
 Finally, in terms of CAPM vs PMP training cost, virtual live classroom training is less expensive than classroom boot camp but still, it’s not the most price-efficient option.
 Virtual live classroom CAPM training costs around $500 USD on average.
 While Virtual live classroom PMP training costs around $1000 USD on average.

 Self-paced e-learning training

 The final CAPM vs PMP training delivery method we will cover in this part is the self-paced e-learning training delivery method.
 This CAPM vs PMP training method involves online on-demand training.
 In this method of CAPM vs PMP training, the trainees have secure access to training content where they can access anytime at any place.
 At the same time, they can reach out to the instructor for questions.
-This way they can interact with the instructor and get more explanation when needed.
+This way they can interact with the instructor and get more explanations when needed.
 At the same time, trainees can connect with peer trainees who joined the same course.

 This method brings a lot of advantages to the trainee.
-First of all, self-paced e-learning training offers flexibility to the trainees.
+First of all, self-paced e-learning training offers flexibility to trainees.
 Unlike other delivery methods, this option allows trainees to adjust their training time according to their own work schedule, not the other way around.

 So this CAPM vs PMP training method, not only provides the flexibility of place but also the flexibility of schedule as well.
 In addition to the possibility to learn from any place from your office, your home, or while you are on the move, you can also learn any amount of content without being time-bound.
 So you learn at your own pace.
 And finally, for the CAPM vs PMP training cost, this option is by far the least expensive.
 Online self-paced CAPM training costs around $400 USD or even less, you can check out Master of Project’s CAPM training for detailed info.
 On the other hand, PMP® Certification 35 Contact Hours online self-paced training costs around $500 USD.

+Then of course to be able to pass the exam and get the certification, you have to register for PMP exam or CAPM exam.
 As for exam fees, there is a significant variance between the CAPM Exam and PMP Exam fees.
 The CAPM certification exam fee for PMI members is $225 USD, while for non-PMI members it is $300 USD.
 On the other hand, PMI members can apply for the PMP exam for a fee of $405 USD, and non-PMI members can apply for the PMP exam for a fee of $555 USD.

 CAPM Renewal and PMP Renewal